7Block Labs

 }

-This pattern gives your product team what they need (batching approvals + swaps, sponsored gas, session keys) without adopting a whole new account system.
-It’s also immediately compatible with ERC‑7683 solvers (below) that just need a reliable, auditable call surface. (eips.ethereum.org)
+This pattern provides your product team with everything they require--like batching approvals and swaps, sponsored gas, and session keys--without the hassle of implementing an entirely new account system.
+Plus, it works seamlessly with ERC‑7683 solvers (see below) that only need a dependable, auditable call surface.
+Check it out here: (eips.ethereum.org)

 The “intent” layer: ERC‑7683 + OIF as the cross‑L2 lingua franca